Our Service

 We understand that some clients have specific needs though, so if you would still like to bring your own support worker to our sessions, you are welcome to do so.

-All we ask is that your support worker is engaged in the session (not just sitting to the side on their phone) as our space is small and it effects the vibe of the room.
+All we ask is that your support worker is engaged in the session (not just sitting to the side on their phone) as our space is small and it affects the vibe of the room.

 A popular option is to bring your own support worker for the first few weeks, and once you are comfortable with our support workers, most clients come without their own support worker happily.